Gakuto1112/FiguraBlueArchiveCharacters/.github/README.md

 - I'm not responsible for any damages caused by using this avatar.
 - This avatar is designed for work with no resource pack and no other mods are installed.
 An unexpected issue may occurs when you use it with any resource packs and mods (texture and armor inconsistencies, etc.).
 However, I won't support in these cases.
 - Please [report an issue](https://github.com/Gakuto1112/FiguraBlueArchiveCharacters/issues) if you find it.

+## Things needed to create a new character
+Please used screenshots (not direct shots of the screen).

+- Character illustrations (screenshots, etc.)
+  - The parts which aren't appear in them will be made up by my imagination.
+  - Include costume-difference illustrations if the character has multiple costumes.
+- Ex skill cut-ins (screen recordings)
+  - Disable fast forward.
+  - Include the scene after the ex skills.
+  - It may be helpful when creating avatars if they include the whole battle.
+  - Include costume-difference cut-ins if the character has multiple costumes.
+- Basic information of the character (name, birthday, etc.)
+  - There is a button to show them at the bottom of the student information screen.
+- The name of the ex skills (skill upgrades screen)
+- The characters's specific weapon (weapon upgrades screen)
+  - You can see this screen even if the characters is not ★5.
+- The character's initial rarity (★1, ★2, ★3)
+  - Used to decide the avatar's thumbnail.
+- Motivation
+  - Motivation to "I will create it!".